Calvin Oftana has yet to get a good night’s sleep since Gilas returned from a grueling journey abroad as part of its FIBA Asia Cup 2025 buildup.

 The young winger finished with 22 points behind an excellent 6-of-8 clip from three as the Tropang Giga came away with the 88-84 win to take Game 1 of their best-of-7 series in truly a solid showing, considering how spent he is.

-“Siguro, nasanay na rin,” he offered moments after the match at the SMART Araneta Coliseum Wednesday.
+“Siguro, nasanay na rin,” he offered moments after the match at the SMART Araneta Coliseum on Wednesday.
 “Kasi yung mga travel namin, seven hours, 11 hours, tapos training agad, so parang nasanay na rin ‘yung katawan ko eh.

 “Parang ganun lang din ‘yung mangyayari sa ibang players na naglalaro ngayon.
 Same way,” added the former NCAA MVP.

-Oftana and the national team came back home just Tuesday morning, a tired bunch indeed after traveling to different cities as Coach Tim Cone and his staff wanted to squeeze in their preparations for the August showpiece.
+Oftana and the national team came back home just Tuesday morning — a tired bunch indeed after traveling to different cities as Coach Tim Cone and his staff wanted to squeeze in their preparations for the August showpiece.

 The crew first came to Qatar for the 2nd Doha International Cup, then returned to Manila before flying out shortly after to play against Chinese Taipei and New Zealand in the FIBA Asia Cup 2025 Qualifiers’ third window.